 Research Interests: Italian Renaissance art

-Research Interests: 19th and 20th century European art, modern and contemporary German art, history of museums and display practices, queer art and politics, history of modern printing and its relationship to the avant-gard
+Research Interests: Magazines, the history of design, 19th to 21st century European art, German art, history of museums and display practices, materiality and material culture, queer art.

 Max, who hails from Berlin (East), graduated from the London School of Economics (BSc, 2004) and the Courtauld Institute of Art (MA, 2006), where he studied German Romantic art with Professor Joseph Leo Koerner.
 He studies European art of the nineteenth and twentieth centuries with a particular focus on the history of modern and contemporary German art.

-Research Interests: Modern and Contemporary Art, Aesthetics, and Critical Theory
+Research Interests: Architecture, Modern and Contemporary Art, Historiography

 Research Interests: Late Medieval and Early Modern scientific images, book history and manuscript studies, Late Antique material culture, and the historiography of art, particularly in Warburgian contexts